sritchie73/NetRep/vignettes/NetRep.md

 For other types of networks, some statistics may be more suitable than others when assessing module preservation.
-Here, we provide some guidelines and pitfalls to be aware of when interpreting the network properties and module preservation statistcs in other types of networks.
+Here, we provide some guidelines and pitfalls to be aware of when interpreting the network properties and module preservation statistics in other types of networks.

 #### Sparse networks